-The Council has the authority to decide this matter, noting that a vote of at least 75% of the members present in support is required to replace the current Code of Conduct.
+6.1 Elected members have the authority to decide this matter, noting that a vote of at least 75% of the members present in support is required to replace the current Code of Conduct.

 7. Consultation

 7.1 There are no community consultation requirements associated with this matter.